lukethomas1/proceduralimaging/README.md

 save it with a specific name, or create a bulk group of images with numbered names.

+IMPORTANT: MUST have python 3.4 and PILLOW python library installed.

 Possible Improvements for the future:
 - Create batches in separate folders instead of in the images folder
 - Enable the creation of images with different patterns